Lookism (manhwa): Supporting

-Jiho's main tormentor, he stays around Zack and Daniel mostly to increase his popularity but helps them as needed.
-A streamer on Paprika TV, Tae Joon collaborates with him to taunt Shin Dae Hoon; they are caught by his gang before being bailed out by Vasco, Zack, and Daniel.
-He later sometimes appears as Daniel destroys the Workers, once as part of Alexander's clean-up crew, then became Hannya of Mitsuki's crew.
+Jiho's main tormentor, he stays around Lee Jin Sung and Park Hyung Seok mostly to increase his popularity but helps them as needed.
+A streamer on Paprika TV, Park Tae Joon collaborates with him to taunt Shin Dae Hoon; they are caught by his gang before being bailed out by Lee Eun Tae, Lee Jin Sung, and Park Hyung Seok.
+He later sometimes appears as Hyung Seok destroys the Workers, once as part of Hwang Jae Won's clean-up crew, then became Hannya of Sōma Mitsuki's crew.